how are fish, amphibians, reptiles and birds similar

 The difference in the hearts and urea

 There is also a difference between fish and amphibians.
-Amphibians have a heart that contains 3 chambers, while the fish have only 2.
+Amphibians have a heart that contains three chambers, while the fish have only two.

-Another difference between the two is the fact that amphibians have a bladder that produces urea and fish extract their nitrous waste as ammonia from their gills.
+Another difference between the two is the fact that amphibians have a bladder that produces urea and fish extract their nitrogenous waste as ammonia from their gills.

 When we look at amphibians and reptiles, we also see that there are some differences.